Fasttrack-Azure/Course-Assessment/docs/index.md

-# Welcome to the course assessment for automating application deployment to AKS using GitHub Actions
+# Welcome to the course assessment for building cloud-native applications

 This course is composed up of the below sections: